Codewithswapn/GermanTextClassification_BERT/README.md

   - Word clouds are generated for each class to visualize the most common words in the dataset.

 - **Future Work**:
-  - Exploring long-range BERT models like Longformer to handle texts longer than 512 tokens.
+  - Exploring long-range BERT models like Longformer and other one which can be work with German Language to handle texts longer than 512 tokens.
   - Hyperparameter tuning using tools like Optuna or Raytune to optimize model performance.

 ## Results